Utah's Boating Under the Influence (BUI) Laws and Penalties

 Generally, an officer can stop a boat if there's reasonable cause to believe the boat operator is under the influence of drugs or alcohol.
 During BUI investigations, officers typically look for the same impairment indicators as they do with DUI stops—things like slurred speech, red and watery eyes, and the odor of alcohol.

-BUI penalties in Utah are the same as a DUI in the state.
-So the consequences for a first, second, and third BUI are:
+BUI penalties in Utah are the same as those for a DUI in the state.

 • First offense.
 Most first BUIs are class B misdemeanors.
 But if the BUI offender causes "bodily injury" to another or a has passenger under the age of 16 (or under a passenger under 18 years old if the driver is under 21), it's a class A misdemeanor.
 A first-offense BUI carries at least 48 hours of jail, community service, or home confinement and over $1,300 in court-ordered fines and fees.